 Another challenge for the business was managing different roles in the data collection, approval and reporting process.
 The solution needed to be flexible enough to manage the complexity of Royal Mail’s data collection across the majority of its subsidiaries.

-Greenstone worked with Royal Mail to migrate all of its historic environmental data into the Environment module and to fully implement the module across the organisation.
-Royal Mail now uses the Environment module to collect, calculate, analyse and report on all consumption and emissions data associated with over 1600 sites across the UK and its international arm; GLS.
+Greenstone worked with Royal Mail to migrate all of its historic environmental data into the Environment module, part of Greenstone's sustainability reporting software and to fully implement the module across the organisation.
+Royal Mail now uses Greenstone's sustainability reporting software solution to collect, calculate, analyse and report on all consumption and emissions data associated with over 1600 sites across the UK and its international arm; GLS.

-Where data was missing, the Environment module’s modelling function enabled Royal Mail to report more complete carbon, waste and water data.
+Where data was missing, the sustainability reporting software modelling function enabled Royal Mail to report more complete carbon, waste and water data.
 This function works by taking averages, plugging gaps with previous years’ data or using a normalised intensity factor, which is then replaced when actual data is added.
 This enabled Royal Mail to report electricity and water data using a robust methodology, improve data coverage and improve the accuracy of its emissions total.